 - possess analytical and technical skills to be creative problem-solvers;

-- can adapt to changing political and social environments; and
+- adapt to changing political and social environments;

-- remain actively involved in professional and community service.
+- remain actively involved in professional and community service; and

-Our mission is to develop individual and institutional capacity for community-based public practice.
+Our mission is to develop individual and institutional capacity for community-based public service.